 - Replacement of water drainage grates and addition of armrests to train platform seating

 - Replacement of granite floor finish in north-side entrance building (Nord)

 - Replacement of all lighting fixtures inside station

 - Replacement of doors in north-side entrance building (Nord) and rebuilding of facade on Crémazie side.

-Other structural and architectural work will also be performed at the same time.
+Other structural and architectural work were also performed at the same time.